How to Tell If Your Dog is Healthy

 X-rays

 X-rays are a valuable diagnostic tool veterinarians use to help assess dogs’ health.
-They allow us to see inside the body and can help identify problems such as fractures, foreign objects, and tumours.
+They allow us to see inside the body and help identify problems such as fractures, foreign objects, and tumours.
 X-rays can also check the size and shape of organs and look for signs of infection or inflammation.

 Ultrasounds